-The Adviser's Technical Trend Analysis
+Adviser's Technical Trend Analysis

-The adviser will manage the Fund's investment portfolio, in part, by using its technical trend analysis strategy.
-This strategy identifies investment trends utilizing the Adviser's proprietary model system.
+The adviser utilizes its rules-based, tactical asset allocation methodology and will manage the Fund's investment portfolio, in part, by using its technical trend analysis strategy.
+This strategy identifies investment trends utilizing the adviser's proprietary model system.
 This system tracks the changing prices of securities and identifies their momentum.
-Once the securities with the greatest positive momentum have been identified, the relative strength of the securities is evaluated (using the technical trend analysis strategy) to further identify those with the greatest potential to continue their positive momentum.
-The adviser will also employ its proprietary defensive trading system to help determine when to switch between junk bond funds, U.S. Treasury securities, cash equivalents, inverse mutual funds, or inverse ETF positions.
-The adviser believes this is a relatively conservative approach to defensive trading to manage risks and back out of the market and into defensive positions when conditions warrant.
-The adviser believes its technical trend strategy, which moves between fully invested and defensive positions, will minimize losses during a downturn and maximize gains during upturns.
+The relative strength of the market is evaluated to identify whether the market is bullish or bearish.
+The adviser will employ its proprietary defensive trading system to determine when to switch between equity securities and short-term treasury exchange traded funds, money market funds or cash equivalents.
+The adviser believes this is a relatively conservative approach to defensive trading to manage risks and back out of the market and into defensive positions when conditions warrant will reduce the portfolio volatility and therefore reduce risk.
+The adviser believes its technical trend strategy, which moves between fully invested and defensive positions, will potentially reduce losses during a downturn and participate in gains during upturns.
 This collection of models and the adviser's technical trend analysis, in general, operate according to the momentum of the markets, and not on subjective judgments.